Director

 The main focus of Brown’s current research is on the interactions of science and values, broadly construed.
 He has developed a general account of scientific practice and its interaction with judgments of value in his book Science and Moral Imagination: A New Ideal for Values in Science.
 He is currently working to trace the consequences of such accounts for the role of science in democratic politics and policymaking.

-Brown also works on collaborative, multi-disciplinary research projects on engineering ethics and engineering education, bringing his expertise in science and values as well as his expertise in sociocultural theories and methods in cognitive science to the project.
+Brown engages in collaborative, multi-disciplinary research projects on engineering ethics and engineering education, bringing his expertise in science and values as well as his expertise in sociocultural theories and methods in cognitive science to the project.
 This research has led to two NSF-grant funded projects, “Engineering Ethics as an Expert Guided and Socially Situated Activity” (2013-2017) and “The Formation of Engineers in the Research Lab: A Cognitive Ethnographic Study” (2019-2023).

 Through his previous position as Director of the Center for Values in Medicine, Science, and Technology, Dr. Brown organized conferences and workshops, hosted an annual series of lectures aimed at students and the local community, and hosted video lectures and other resources on the Center website.